aayars/py-noisemaker/docker/README.md

 ## Usage

 Getting noisemaker output out of Docker is clunky.
-You must mount a volume for noisemaker's output (`-v /your/local/output:/output`), and specify this directory as the output location for noisemaker commands (`--name output/noise.png`).
+You must tell Docker to mount a volume for noisemaker's output (`-v /your/local/output:/output`), and prefix noisemaker's output filename with `output/` (`--name output/noise.png`).

 ### Docker on Linux